 This summer Angus made the 8th ascent of Indian Face on Clogwyn Du’r Arddu (Cloggy).
 The Indian Face was the first route graded E9 in the UK (therefore the world) and was climbed by legend Johnny Dawes back in 1986.

-A twenty minute version of the film is on tour across the UK as part of the Brit Rock Film Tour.
-This has more than 40 screenings as well as a couple of overseas theatres and is running until March 2019.
-Brazilian Line is part of a great line up from some of the UK’s top adventure film makers and the tour makes for a great night out.
+A twenty minute version of the film toured across the UK as part of the Brit Rock Film Tour.
+This had more than 40 screenings as well as a couple of overseas theatres.

 The festival edit was also screened at Kendal Mountain Film Festival where it made the best of Kendal and footage from the film was shown as part of the festival trailer.